Featured comment:

 - Turn into a buttered 9 inch spring form pan, spreading out evenly.
 Bake for 30-35 minutes until a toothpick inserted in the center comes out clean.

-Other cornbreads to try ~
+Other cornbread recipes to try

 - The Best Blueberry Cornbread